Nikolay Alexeyev: Media appearance

 In June 2007, after the second Moscow Pride, NTV channel featured Alexeyev in its program "Glavnyi geroi".

-Also in 2007, Alexeyev produced the documentary Moscow Pride '06, which features the events around the first Moscow Gay Pride Festival from 25–28 May 2006.
+Also in 2007, Alexeyev produced the documentary Moscow Pride '06, which features the events around the first Moscow Gay Pride Festival from 25 to 28 May 2006.
 This documentary was included in the official programme of Berlin Film Festival in "Panorama" section in February 2007.
 Alexeyev and film director Vladimir Ivanov have accumulated hundreds of hours of Russian LGBT events footage.
 The 2008 documentary film East/West - Sex & Politics, by director Jochen Hick, included in the official programme of Berlin Film Festival in "Panorama" section in February 2008, follows Alexeyev's attempts to organise the 2007 Moscow Gay Pride Festival.

 Alexeyev took part in two video programs in the studio of The New Times magazine.
 In January 2008 he was opposed by Russian film director and actor Nikolay Burlyaev and in June 2008 Alexeyev talked about the preparation and conduct of the third Moscow Pride.

 Canadian award-winning documentary film by Bob Christie Beyond Gay: The Politics of Pride features the organisation of the third Moscow Pride in 2008 by Alexeyev and his fellow activists.
 It also contains footage of Alexeyev's participation in the Gay Parade in São Paulo in May 2008 and images of his arrest during first Moscow Pride on 27 May 2006.

 In June 2009, French TV channel France 4 aired the programme "Global Resistance" featuring an 11-minute report about the activities of Alexeyev and his fellow activists from Russia and Belarus organizing first Slavic Gay Pride in Moscow on the day of the Eurovision Song Contest final on 16 May 2009.

 On 17 May 2010, the International Day Against Homophobia, Alexeyev took part in the program "Chestnyi ponedelnik" on NTV which was dedicated to sexual minorities in Russia.

 Alexeyev made several appearances on the Russian radio channel "Echo Moskvy" to discuss LGBT rights between 2005 and 2010.

 2011 Australian documentary by Logan Mucha features the attempts to organize Slavic Gay Pride in Minsk, Belarus, in May 2010 and the role played by Alexeyev.